 Early History of the Loeyck family

 This web page shows only a small excerpt of our Loeyck research.
-Another 199 words (14 lines of text) covering the years 1352, 1640, 1633, 1423, 1457, 1462, 1508, 1558 and 1605 are included under the topic Early Loeyck History in all our PDF Extended History products and printed products wherever possible.
+Another 199 words (14 lines of text) covering the years 1352, 1640, 1633, 1423, 1457, 1462, 1508, 1558, 1605 and 1649 are included under the topic Early Loeyck History in all our PDF Extended History products and printed products wherever possible.